Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Related Work

-\textbf{Dataset based solutions} In addition to model-based approaches, we can mitigate spurious correlations by fixing the training dataset distribution.
-Examples include Oversampling minority classes and Undersampling majority ones, which are popular within the class imbalance literature \citep{Japkowicz02theclass,BUDA2018249,pmlr-v119-sagawa20a,pmlr-v81-buolamwini18a}.
-However, as we note in our introduction, some of these methods have been missing in recent visual Bias Mitigation Benchmarks \citep{Wang_2020_CVPR, Tartaglione_2021_CVPR, hong2021unbiased}.
+\textbf{Dataset based solutions.} In addition to model-based approaches, we can mitigate spurious correlations by fixing the training dataset distribution.
+Examples include Oversampling minority classes, Undersampling majority ones, and weighting the loss value of different samples to equalize the contribution of dataset subgroups.
+These approaches are popular within the class imbalance literature \cite{Japkowicz02theclass,BUDA2018249,pmlr-v119-sagawa20a,pmlr-v81-buolamwini18a}.
+However, as noted in the introduction, some of these methods have been missing in recent visual Bias Mitigation Benchmarks \cite{Wang_2020_CVPR, Tartaglione_2021_CVPR, hong2021unbiased}.
 Thus, we review these methods and describe their shortcomings in Section \ref{sec:prior_sampling}.
-Alternatively, other efforts attempt to fix the dataset distribution by introducing completely new samples.
-Examples include \citep{9423296} where they introduce a new dataset for face recognition that is balanced among several race groups, and \citet{DBLP:journals/corr/abs-2012-01469} where they used GANs to generate training data that balance the sizes of dataset subgroups.
-While a dataset-based approach, our work differs from these efforts as it does not generate or introduce new samples.
-Finally, also related to our work are sampling methods like REPAIR \citep{Li2019REPAIRRR} where a function is learned to prioritize specific samples and, thus, learn more robust representations.
-However, unlike our method, REPAIR does not make use of sensitive group labels and thus is not able to target specific spurious correlations.
+Alternatively, other efforts attempt to fix the dataset distribution by introducing new samples.
+Examples include \cite{9423296}, where they introduce a new dataset for face recognition balanced among several race groups, and \cite{DBLP:journals/corr/abs-2012-01469}, where they used GANs to generate training data that balance the sizes of dataset subgroups.
+While our work is a dataset-based approach, it differs from these efforts as it does not generate or introduce new samples.
+Finally, also related to our work are sampling methods like REPAIR \cite{Li2019REPAIRRR}, where a function is learned to prioritize specific samples and, thus, learn more robust representations.